- Lovely AMOLED screen

 It's got those nice deep blacks you'd expect on an AMOLED, with vibrant colors and we had no issues viewing the screen indoors or outside.

-You can set it to an always-on mode as well, but when you'll do that you'll be told it's going to impact on battery life.
+You can set it to an always-on mode as well, but when you'll do that you'll be told it's going to impact battery life.
 Poco does let you set the hours that screen stays on for though to help preserve that battery.

 Interacting with the touchscreen is nicely responsive as well.
 There's the smallest of lags swiping through widgets and menus, but it's good overall.
-There's also a physical button tucked away on the side of the case to quickly jump from watch screen to menu screen so you're not entirely restricted to using the touchscreen either.
+There's also a physical button tucked away on the side of the case to quickly jump from the watch screen to the menu screen so you're not entirely restricted to using the touchscreen either.

 It's a watch that carries a 5ATM water resistance rating, which means this is one you can take swimming and keep on in the shower.

-The Poco Watch is instantly more likeable with that AMOLED display.
+The Poco Watch is instantly more likable with that AMOLED display.
 It reminds us a lot of the look and feel of wearing one of Amazfit's Bip smartwatches and that's definitely a good thing.
 Poco isn't trying to break new ground with the look here, but overall it's been a nice watch to wear and live with.

 You can also turn on incoming alerts, access music controls and there's a surprisingly rich collection of watch faces that make good use of that AMOLED screen.

 Notification support is fine when it worked.
-There was initially an issue we found where the companion randomly selected apps to receive notifications compared to the ones we'd actually selected.
+There was initially an issue we found where the companion randomly selected apps to receive notifications compared to the ones we'd selected.
 It seems to have been rectified, but it's clear there might be an odd syncing bug here.

-We didn't expect to get big smartwatch features like payments or apps, but the ones that do make the cut, work okay.
+We didn't expect to get big smartwatch features like payments or apps, but the ones that do cut, work okay.
 If Poco can iron out that notification bug, then it offers enough of a smartwatch experience to give you the good basics.

 Poco does pitch its watch as being made for fitness, so it gets a fair amount of features on that front.
 It's promising to monitor heart rate 24/7 and track blood oxygen data.

-You've got 100+ fitness modes and GPS, Glonass, Galileo and Beidou satellite systems all supported to offer accurate outdoor tracking.
+You've got 100+ fitness modes and GPS, GLONASS, Galileo and Beidou satellite systems all supported to offer accurate outdoor tracking.

 You can add and remove modes at the bottom of the screen if you don't see your preferred exercise from the 100 modes supported displayed.

-For runs, you can see data like pace, distance, previous lap pace, running gait insights like cadence and heart rate.
+For runs, you can see data like pace, distance, previous lap pace, and running gait insights like cadence and heart rate.
 You can also access music controls during workout mode.

 Switch to something like indoor rowing and you can see stroke counts and even add rests into your session.
-While there's not a huge amount of customisation available, you do still get a decent amount of data here.
+While there's not a huge amount of customization available, you do still get a decent amount of data here.

 GPS tracking compared: Poco Watch (left) and Garmin Epix (right)

 Accuracy-wise, it tended to come up slightly short on distance tracked compared to the very accurate (but also very expensive) Garmin Epix which uses multi-band GNSS for top accuracy.
-But we're talking 250 metres over 15km – so well within a reasonable margin for error, and we wouldn't hesitate recommending for running.
+But we're talking 250 metres over 15km – so well within a reasonable margin for error, and we wouldn't hesitate to recommend for running.